resoluteworks/invirt/docs/docs/framework/current-request.md

 Within the Kotlin code you don't typically need access to the `InvirtRequest` object, as the functionality it defines is already contained in Kotlin extensions, as discussed above.
-However, within the context of a Pebble template, we require this object to get access to these extensions, as Pebble templates can't access Kotlin extension functions directly.
+However, within the context of a Pebble template, we require this object to get access to these extensions, as Pebble templates can't operate Kotlin extension functions directly.

 ```html